We have resumed the business of getting you out in the fresh air and on the water.

 If you want to see manatees in their large numbers, come when it is cold!
 It is not always chilly throughout the whole of winter, so if you are able to be flexible with your visit wait until you need a woolly hat to book your rental or tour with us.

-Parking facilities are at our location.
+Free parking facilities are at our location.
 As no shuttle is needed for Crystal River, once you are here your car remains until you are done.

 Please be advised that on busy days parking spaces can be limited.
 We have alternative parking a few yards down the road if needed.
 We will find ways to accommodate you - bear with us!